isikaykarakus/isikaykarakus/README.md

 Hi 👋🏻 My name is Işıkay Karakuş
 ======================================================================================================================================

-MSc Student at Università di Padova
+MSc Student at Università degli Studi di Padova
 -----------------------------------

 I am a passionate Data Science enthusiast currently pursuing a Master's degree in Data Science at the Università degli Studi di Padova.
 I hold a Bachelor's degree in Mathematics from Hacettepe University.